code-ventage/ia-final-project-back/README.md

 The project is divided into two modules:

-- `Srping`: Contains the Spring Boot application.
+- `Spring`: Contains the Spring Boot application.

     Directory structure:
     - src